KomodoPlatform/Documentation.rst.old/docs/source/komodo/test-chains.rst

 Block reward ends at block 10000.

-Pubkey address receives 2.5 coins for every mined block(an additional 5% of block reward)
+Pubkey address receives 2.5 coins(an additional 5% of block reward) for every mined block before block 10000.

 Pubkey address receives an additional 5% for every transaction made on the chain.
 For example, if a transaction sends 100 coins, an additional 5 coins are created and sent to the pubkey address.

-ac_perc chains are currently incompatible with z-nomp.
+``ac_perc`` chains are currently incompatible with z-nomp.
 The coinbase transaction vout type must be pubkey as opposed to pubkeyhash.

 ac_reward ac_end ac_staked
 ==========================